mbodiai/embodied-agents/docs/overview/index.rst

 Idea
 ^^^^^^

-The core idea behind Mbodied Agents is end-to-end continual learning.
+The core idea behind **mbodied agents** is end-to-end continual learning.
 We believe that the best way to train a robot is to have it learn from its own experiences.